 - diabetes insipidus, a rare condition in which the body doesn’t make antidiuretic hormone

-- Cushing syndrome, which causes high cortisol levels (this is rare)
+- Cushing's syndrome, which causes high cortisol levels (this is rare)

-Certain factors increase your risk for low blood sodium, including:
+Certain factors increase your risk of low blood sodium, including:

 - old age